los7key/garden/docs/index.md

 Who knew how important the technology would be?
 I spent quite a bit of time trying out different ways to create my garden in a the way I wanted it to look.
 It turns out, it's like most other things in life, there is always a different way to do it.
 But I still struggled to make it what I envisioned.
 After searching for a way to make my [Gitbook](https://gitbook.io) not look like crap, I came back to [The Blue Book](https://lyz-code.github.io/blue-book).
 Not only did I like it, there was [instructions](https://lyz-code.github.io/blue-book/#make-your-own-digital-garden) and words of encouragement on how to get it all set up!

 So, after a week on Gitbook, this is the new and improved look.
 As I'm quickly finding, this will always be a work in progress.
 I'm looking forward to keeping it up.
-I have a habit of changing hobbies every few years and I'm hoping this one sticks.
+I have a habit of changing hobbies often and I'm hoping this one sticks.

 Keep in mind this is my brain (and opinion), exposed for anyone to explore.
 Be gentle.